-When no cointegration with a negative coefficient was found, products were categorised as HIGH-DIF54.
+When no cointegration with a negative coefficient was found, products were categorised as HIGH-DIF51.
 Typically, however, the time series of prices of HIGH-DIF products were stationary for individual countries.
-Although, rigorously, the ADF test requires that each time series is nonstationary, relative prices would often be stationary as well55.
-In this case, when individual and relative prices were stationary and relative quantities were either stationary or non-stationary, products were classified as HIGH-DIF56.
-The same would happen if relative prices were nonstationary and relative quantities were stationary, since it was assumed that there could be no determine that a time series was stationary.
+Although, rigorously, the ADF test requires that each time series is non-stationary, relative prices would often be stationary as well52.
+In this case, when individual and relative prices were stationary and relative quantities were either stationary or non-stationary, products were classified as HIGH-DIF53.
+The same would happen if relative prices were non-stationary and relative quantities were stationary, since it was assumed that there could be no long-run relationship between them.
+In some cases, individual and relative prices and quantities were all non-stationary, but no cointegration with the right sign was found.

-51 The shares of agro-industrial products in DIF and HIGH-DIF imports are likely to be overestimated as they were over represented in the sample.
+48 The shares of agro-industrial products in DIF and HIGH-DIF imports are likely to be overestimated as they were over represented in the sample.
 The opposite is true for primary and manufactured goods.

-52 Given the low power of the test, critical values at 5% level were applied throughout the classification process to
+49 Given the low power of the test, critical values at 5% level were applied throughout the classification process to determine that a time series was stationary.

-53 Some of these graphs are shown in Appendix A (9).
+50 Some of these graphs are shown in Appendix A (9).

-54 In the case of products classified as HIGH-DIF, it is very often possible to see graphically that exporters tend to gain market share, though with rising relative prices, or at least without having to lower their relative prices.
+51 In the case of products classified as HIGH-DIF, it is very often possible to see graphically that exporters tend to gain market share, though with rising relative prices, or at least without having to lower their relative prices.

-An even more complicated econometric problem would arise when time series of prices or quantities seemed to be seasonal.
+52 An even more complicated econometric problem would arise when time series of prices or quantities seemed to be seasonal.
 In these cases, as long as relative prices and quantities did not seem to be seasonal, tests were carried out normally.
 When relative prices or quantities seemed to be seasonal, the product was not classified.

-56 In a few instances negative relationships between stationary relative quantities and prices have been found through OLS regressions.
+53 In a few instances negative relationships between stationary relative quantities and prices have been found through OLS regressions.
 However, these relationships were regarded as short term and, therefore, do not characterize a DIF product.